Grouper with Sweet Peppers

 - 1 can (14-1/2 ounces) diced tomatoes, drained

 - In a small bowl, combine soy sauce and lemon juice.
-Pour 1/4 cup marinade in a resealable plastic bag; add fish.
-Seal bag and turn to coat; refrigerate for 20 minutes.
+Pour 1/4 cup marinade in a shallow dish; add fish.
+Turn to coat; cover and refrigerate for 20 minutes.
 Cover and refrigerate remaining marinade.

 - Meanwhile, in a large nonstick skillet, cook onion in 1 teaspoon oil for 1 minute.
 Stir in peppers; cook and stir for about 5 minutes longer.
 Stir in tomatoes; cook 1-2 minutes longer or until tomatoes are heated through and vegetables are crisp-tender.
 Remove from the heat; keep warm.

-- Drain and discard marinade from fish.
+- Drain fish, discarding marinade in dish.
 In a large nonstick skillet coated with cooking spray, cook fish in remaining oil for about 8 minutes on each side or until fish flakes easily with a fork.
 Arrange two-thirds of pepper mixture on a serving platter; top with fish.
 Top with remaining pepper mixture and drizzle with reserved marinade.
 Serve immediately.
-Yield: 6 servings.

-Originally published as Grouper with Sweet Peppers in Light & Tasty February/March 2005, p56
+Originally published as Grouper with Sweet Peppers in Light & Tasty February/March 2005